Auto industry workers lose $266M in pay as GM strike drags on

 “We estimate that GM is now facing $25 million per day in lost profit,” Anderson Economic Group CEO Patrick Anderson said in a statement, “and we expect that daily loss figure will continue growing as long as the strike continues.”

-Karlton Byas, a veteran safety trainer at General Motors' Hamtramck Assembly Plant in Detroit, told the Detroit Free Press that he is among the numerous strikers who have come face to face with a no-paycheck reality.
+Karlton Byas, a veteran safety trainer at General Motors' Hamtramck Assembly Plant in Detroit, told the Detroit Free Press that he is among the numerous strikers who have come face to face with limited funds.

 "We haven't received anything, so I'm getting by on past savings," Byas told the publication.